Medicare generally offers an automatic renewal each year after the initial sign-up, although there are exceptions.

 Annual notice of change

-All Medicare Advantage companies send an Annual Notice of Change to people enrolled in their plans.
+In September each year, all Medicare Advantage companies send an Annual Notice of Change to people enrolled in their plans.
 The document outlines any potential coverage changes effective from the following January, including costs, coverage level, and service areas.

-Learn more about choosing a Medicare Advantage plan here.
+Learn more about Medicare enrollment periods.

 An exception to automatic Medicare reenrollment is when a person’s plan no longer offers services.
 In that case, a person can switch Medicare plans 2 months before the scheduled end date of their policy or up to 1 full month after the contract ends.

-• private insurance through an employer
+• having private insurance through an employer

-• lives outside the United States
+• living outside the United States

-If a person loses private insurance coverage, they can re-instate their Medicare plan during a special enrollment period (SEP).
+If a person loses private insurance coverage, they can reinstate their Medicare plan during a special enrollment period (SEP).

 Similarly, if a person moves back to the United States, they can reinstate their Medicare plan during a SEP.